-- Include the word "speaker" or "keynote speaker" in your headline. - Mention your speaking engagements in your summary.
-Talk about why you enjoy speaking and what you bring to an event. - Use a photo of you speaking as your header graphic. - Upload video clips from speaking engagements. - Upload PowerPoints or handouts from some of your presentations. - Ask people who hired you to speak or who have heard you speak to give you recommendations. - List public speaking and related topics as skills and seek endorsements for those skills.
+- Include the word "speaker" or "keynote speaker" in your headline. - Mention your speaking engagements in your About section.
+Talk about why you enjoy speaking and what you bring to an event. - Use a photo of you giving a keynote as your header graphic. - Upload video clips from speaking engagements. - Upload PowerPoints or handouts from popular presentations. - Ask people who hired you to speak or who have heard you speak to give you recommendations. - List public speaking and related topics as skills and seek endorsements for those skills.